Roald87/TcBlack/CONTRIBUTING.md

 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work).

-## Use a Consistent Coding Style
+## Build environment
 * Make sure to edit the project with the same version of Visual Studio as the master branch.
 TcBlack has been developed using Visual Studio 2017.
 You can download [VS2017 Community edition](https://visualstudio.microsoft.com/vs/older-downloads/) for free.
+* *If using Visual Studio 2019 make sure to update the `Microsoft.VSSDK.BuildTools` nuget package in the `TcBlackExtension` project to version `15.9.3039`(unfortunaly `15.9.3043`is not available on nuget.org)*
+* Add your own `pfx` file in the `TcBlackCore` project.
+This is neccessary to sign the assembly.
+This can be done by navigating to the `TcBlackCore` project settings, go to `signing` and add a new keyfile with the name `TcBlackCoreSign.pfx`.
+Make sure to enter a password.
+See also [here](https://github.com/Roald87/TcBlack/issues/57#issuecomment-814382341)
+* Although most of the development will take place in C#, it is good to use the same TwinCAT version if you're making changes to the TwinCAT projects.
+TcBlack currently uses **TwinCAT 4024.7**.

+## Use a Consistent Coding Style
 * In order to keep the code readable, a maximum line length of 88 characters is used.
 This is the same in [Black](https://github.com/psf/black) for Python.
 You can add a [Guideline](https://marketplace.visualstudio.com/items?itemName=PaulHarrington.EditorGuidelines) to the Visual Studio to help you here.

-Although most of the development will take place in C#, it is good to use the same TwinCAT version if you're making changes to the TwinCAT projects.
-TcBlack currently uses **TwinCAT 4024.7**.

-Furthermore use the following editor settings:
+Furthermore use the following TwinCAT editor settings:

 * Make sure that your TwinCAT development environment uses spaces instead of tabs.
 The default behaviour of the TwinCAT development environment is to use tabs so it needs to